alexisdionne/A-Compiler-With-A-Cool-Name/README.md

 2) Navigate the the folder with the .py executable file and all other files from this repo.

 Windows
-3) Run the program in a terminal by typing Driver.py
+3) Run the program in a terminal by typing Driver.py [testfilename]

 Mac & Linux
-3) Run the program by typing python ./Driver.py
+3) Run the program by typing python ./Driver.py [testfilename]